 The Certificate in Interpersonal Skills (Level 5) is the first year of study towards the Bachelor of Counselling.
 It can be completed full-time in a year, or part-time over two years.
-This counselling certificate prepares students for work in a range of fields such as parishes, churches, family and health support services, community agency work and advocacy roles.
+This counselling training prepares students for work in a range of fields such as parishes, churches, family and health support services, community agency work and advocacy roles.